How to Use VEREGEN® (sinecatechins)

 - Apply VEREGEN® three times a day—for example, in the morning, evening, and before bedtime

-- Do not wash off the ointment from the treated area before the next application.
+- It is not necessary to wash off ointment prior to next application.
 When you wash the treatment area or bathe, apply VEREGEN® afterward

 - Use VEREGEN® for the full amount of time your doctor tells you to, but no longer than 16 weeks